 The study focuses on only one brand.
-The replicability of this study's findings for other industries may be debated, since social norm, type of WOM, and emotions may be very brand or category dependent.
-Therefore, it is proposed that similar studies for other brands and industries be conducted.
+The replicability of this study's findings for other industries can be questioned, since social norm, type of WOM and emotions may be very brand or category dependent.
+Therefore similar studies need to be carried out for other brands and industries.

-Future studies may also look into who the preferred WOM sources are, and studies of tie strength might increase the understanding of WOM influence (Martensen and Grønholdt, 2015; Voyer and Ranaweera, 2015).
-Furthermore, it may be of interest also to include other variables to explain WOM effectiveness, e.g. involvement, expertise, credibility, and demographic homophily (Gilly et al., 1998; Voyer and Ranaweera, 2015).
+Future studies may also look into who the preferred WOM sources are.
+Studies of strong versus weak ties could increase the understanding of the various links between source knowledge, expertise, credibility and demographic homophily (Gilly et al., 1998).
 Awareness and the complexity of the decision could also be included as moderators.
+If the receiver of WOM has high awareness and are very familiar with the brand or company, we will expect a lower WOM effect and vice versa.